miyako/4d-presentation-summit-2023/Advanced Options for the Application Builder/README.md

 The 4D application icon[^CustomIcon] can be replaced by an icon file named after the structure file or project name.
 The file must be an `.icns` image on Mac or `.ico` on Windows.

+#### Support High Resolution

 It is recommended to use specialised tools to create a multi-resolution icon file with an alpha channel.
+If you use a drawing application or image converter to export your icon file, make sure the generate file contains multiple resolutions.

-For Mac, the standard tool is `iconutil`[^iconutil].
+* For Mac, the standard tool is `iconutil`[^iconutil].
 This tool is also incorporated in the *4D Go Mobile* project editor.

-For Windows, there are various tools and online services designed to create composite `.ico` files.
+* For Windows, there are various tools and online services designed to create composite `.ico` files.

 [^iconutil]: [Optimizing for High Resolution](https://developer.apple.com/library/archive/documentation/GraphicsAnimation/Conceptual/HighResolutionOSX/Optimizing/Optimizing.html)